 Did V.A.
 Shiva Ayyadurai Invent Email?
 A Computer Historian Responds

-Now includes both the original article comissioned by the Washington Post and a lengthy extension covering Ayyadurai's susequent claims added in August 2012.
+Now includes both the original article comissioned by the Washington Post, a lengthy extension covering Ayyadurai's susequent claims added in August 2012, and a second updated focused on Ayyadurai's new book The Email Revolution: Unleashing the Power to Connect (Allworth, 2013).

 Below is a message I sent to the Washington Post's Ombudsman outling my concerns with the paper's failure to follow through on the corrective process he had outlined in his "Mea Culpa" to its readers regarding Emi Kolawole's story on the "Inventor of Email" and his initial defense of that story.
 This was two days after the paper decided not to publish the article it had comissioned from me.
 I received a prompt one line acknowledgement and promise to investigate but, a month later, nothing further has arrived.